Custom Parse Options

 Enable (or disable) the addition of a unique hash to the file names.

-Note that it is recommend to keep it as false to prevent erros while trying to delete the unused files!
+Note that it is recommended to keep it as false to prevent errors while trying to delete the unused files!

 Example: